neverping/neverping/README.md

 ### Professional 🏢

-DevOps Engineer, focused on Infrastructure as a code, testing, monitoring, automation, and improving legacy services.
+DevOps Engineer focused on Infrastructure as a code, testing, monitoring, automation, and improving legacy services.

 ### Technology interests 📡

-This ain't a complete list, but listing the highlights.
+This isn't a complete list, but listing the highlights.

 #### Programming ⌨️

 Python, Bash, Ruby.
-Not a developer, so I know a few things here and there.
+I am not a developer, so I know a few things here and there.

 #### Operating System 💽

 Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, LinuxMint (user and supporter).
-I also Windows and MacOSX, but not an enthusiast on both of them anymore.
+I also use Windows and MacOSX, but I am no longer an enthusiast on either.

 #### Monitoring tools 📈